-- (a) clearly state that the organisational and administrative arrangements established by Gresham House to prevent or manage that conflict are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the Company will be prevented; - (b) include specific description of the conflicts of interest that arise; - (c) explain the risks that arise as a result of the conflicts of interest; and - (d) include sufficient detail, taking into account the nature of the Company, to enable the Company to reach an informed decision with respect to the service in the context of which the conflict of interest arises.
+- (a) clearly state that the organisational and administrative arrangements established by Gresham House to prevent or manage that conflict are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the Company will be prevented; - (b) include a specific description of the conflicts of interest that arise; - (c) explain the risks that arise as a result of the conflicts of interest; and

+(d) include sufficient detail, taking into account the nature of the Company, to enable the Company to reach an informed decision with respect to the service in the context of which the conflict of interest arises.

-Subject to this, and to applicable law and regulation, Gresham House or an associate or their clients may act as principal in a transaction with the Company.
+Subject to this, and to applicable law and regulation, Gresham House or other members of the Gresham House Group or their clients may act as principal in a transaction with the Company, including, without limitation, by making investments in the Company.